whykay-01/air-ticket-system/README.md

 ## Overview

 This repository contains a reservation system that is currently in development.
-Once the functionality is fully implemented, the documentation and corresponding user guide (including installation procedures) will be updated
+Once the functionality is fully implemented, the documentation and corresponding user guide (including installation procedures) will be updated.

+I am currently working on reorganizing the structure of the project, so if you want to help me with that -- be my guest and submit a pull request.
+I would be very glad to review it!

 ## Prerequisites